Suitcase packed for summer travel in the UK

 Rain Gear

-A travel umbrella like this one will fit easily in your bag when you don’t need it, but stand up to wind gusts and rain when you do.
+A good travel umbrella should fit easily in your bag when you don’t need it, but stand up to wind gusts and rain when you do.
+This is especially good to throw in your bag for days when you leave your raincoat behind because it isn’t forecast to rain.

 Reusable Water Bottle

 Summer gets hot.
 Stay hydrated and reduce your plastic waste with a reusable water bottle.
-This Thermoflask is my favorite and travels with me regularly.
+Thermoflask is my favorite – mine travels with me regularly.

 Water fountains are easy to find in cities.
 Check out London’s Refill initiative that highlights over 4000 drinking water stations across the city.